Memory Overview

 andconversationId

-across multiple requests ensures the agent remembers the context of that specific thread. - New Conversations: Omitting
+across multiple requests keeps the context of that specific thread. - New Conversations: Omitting

 conversationId